MicrosoftDocs/fabric-docs/docs/admin/organizational-visuals.md

 ### Obtain Microsoft Entra access token

 When this setting is enabled, visuals can obtain Microsoft Entra ID (formally known as Azure AD) access tokens for signed-in users using the SSO authentication API.
 This enables single sign-on authentication.
-Disabling this setting is disabled also disables it for organizational store visuals.
+Disabling this setting also disables it for organizational store visuals.
 The default setting is disabled.

 :::image type="content" source="./media/organizational-visuals/authentication-setting.png" alt-text="Screenshot of authentication switch.":::